Irving TX Workers’ Compensation Clinic

 See a Workers’ Compensation Doctor at Pain Stop MD

 If you have been injured at work in Irving, Texas, please feel free to schedule an appointment at Pain Stop MD.
 Let us use our medical and workers’ compensation experience to help you get on the road to recovery.
-Call (800) 810-0259 24/7, or submit an appointment request online and a medical professional from our Irving TX workers’ compensation clinic will be in touch with you shortly.
+Submit an appointment request online and a medical professional from our Irving TX workers’ compensation clinic will be in touch with you shortly.